treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 Since the linkTo() method generates the \<a\> tag, we can get this result.
 Unfortunately, the class attribute that was originally located has disappeared.
 The reason is that this operator has the effect of replacing the whole element.

-If you want to set the attribute you can add it as an argument to the linkTo() method.
+If you want to set the attribute you can add it as an argument to the linkTo() method:

 ```
  @foo :== linkTo("Back", urla("index"), Tf::Get, "", a("class", "c1"))